Blue Sunshine (film): Critical response

 Tom Hutchinson of The Sunday Telegraph praised Blue Sunshine, deeming it "the kind of terror tale guaranteed to put you into a state of shock for ages afterwards, besides acquainting us with director, Jeff Lieberman, who has an undeniable, if wilful, talent."
-When reviewing the film for its local Greensboro, North Carolina release in December 1977, Russ Edmonston of the Greensboro Daily News felt the film was imperfect but effective, writing: "Despite its low budget and less than superb acting... the film can be quite chilling at points."
+When reviewing the film for its local Greensboro, North Carolina release in December 1977, Russ Edmonston of the Greensboro Daily News felt the film was imperfect but effective, writing: "Despite its low budget and less than superb acting...the film can be quite chilling at points."

+On the review aggregator website Rotten Tomatoes, 86% of 7 critics' reviews are positive, with an average rating of 6.1/10.

 AllMovie gave the film a mildly favorable review, calling it "too uneven to please a general audience" but "offers enough moments of interest for fans of horror films and offbeat cult items."

 Fawn Krisenthia of Cult Reviews wrote:The movie gets a thumbs-up since quirky (Jeff) Lieberman directs.
 You know you are entering Lieberman’s world when the very movie title is spoken by his parrot.
 I imagine that Lieberman had a checklist for his 70s style movie, things that were popular at the time.
 For example, random car chase?
 Check.
 Discothèque?
 Check.
 Conspiracy theory?
 Check.
 Obligatory ‘This movie is based on true events’ disclaimer at the end of the film?
 Check.Budd Wilkins of Slant Magazine gave the film two and a half stars out of five and called it "an unjustly neglected genre classic that delivers a deft fusion of horror-movie tropes, social satire, and cult-film weirdness."

 In the Village Voice, Simon Abrams wrote:Shot at the end of 1976 and into early 1977, the influential film gradually amassed an eclectic but hardcore following over the years.
 Its champions include Gremlins filmmaker Joe Dante and even the late critic Andrew Sarris, who praised “Lieberman’s directional talent” and the film’s “intriguing premise” when Blue Sunshine screened on TV in 1982.

 Film critic Matt Johns has written that while he overall liked the film, the ending lacked resolution.
 Using his popcorn bag system, he awarded the film five out of five bags.